 Create an approval flow that requires everyone to approve

-This walkthrough shows you how to create an approval workflow that requires everyone (all assigned approvers) to agree for a vacation request to be approved, but any approver can reject the entire request.
+This tutorial shows you how to create an approval workflow that requires everyone (all assigned approvers) to agree for a vacation request to be approved, but any approver can reject the entire request.

 This type of approval workflow is useful in an organization that requires a person's manager and the manager's manager, to both agree to a vacation request for it to be approved.
 However, either manager can decline the request without the other person's input.

-While this walkthrough highlights a vacation approval scenario, you can use this type of approval flow in any situation where multiple approvers are required to approve a request.
+While this tutorial highlights a vacation approval scenario, you can use this type of approval flow in any situation where multiple approvers are required to approve a request.

 Here's a quick video tutorial about approvals.